SuusHeijnekamp2004/Living-Ocean/README.md

 - Working with audio inputs to generate interactive fish responses.
 - Experimenting with visual effects, movements, and particle systems in a 360° environment.
 - Understanding the interplay between audio, visuals, interaction, and the physical space of the igloo.
 - Collaborating effectively as a team with limited technical knowledge, reviewing each other’s work, and solving problems together.

+# 6. Project video
+Final Video

+# 7. Screenshots TouchDesigner